-4. (Optional) If you have configured proxy settings for Deep Discovery Analyzer and want to use these settings for Deep Discovery Director connections, select Use the system proxy settings.
+5. (Optional) If you have configured proxy settings for Deep Discovery Analyzer and want to use these settings for Deep Discovery Director connections, select Use system proxy.

 This setting can be changed after registering to Deep Discovery Director.

 To update this setting without unregistering from Deep Discovery Director, click Update Settings.